cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 ## The optimal control problem in fisheries management

-In our example, we focus on the problem in which a manager must set the harvest level for a marine fishery each year to maximize the net present value of the resource, given an estimated stock size from the year before.
+We focus on the problem in which a manager must set the harvest level for a marine fishery each year to maximize the net present value of the resource, given an estimated stock size from the year before.